Éder Militão

 Militão began his career at São Paulo, playing 57 matches over a span of two years before transferring to Porto.
-In 2019, after one season in Portugal, he joined Real Madrid for a reported transfer fee of €50 million.
-He won two La Liga titles, and the Champions League in 2022.
+In 2019, after one season in Portugal, he joined Real Madrid for a reported transfer fee of €50 million, where he has since won three La Liga and two UEFA Champions League titles.

 Militão made his senior international debut for Brazil in 2018.
-He was part of their squads that won the Copa América in 2019 and came runners-up in 2021, also playing at the 2022 FIFA World Cup.
+He was part of their squads that won the Copa América in 2019 and came runners-up in 2021, also playing at the 2022 FIFA World Cup and the 2024 Copa América.

 Club career

 São Paulo

 Born in Sertãozinho in the state of São Paulo, Militão began playing for São Paulo FC youth squads in 2010.
 He started in the first team for the 2016 Copa Paulista, and debuted on 2 July in a 2–1 loss at Ituano; the team from the state capital was playing in the tournament for its first time, with an U20 team.
 He played 11 matches and scored 2 goals, the first being in a 4–0 home win over CA Juventus on 18 September that ensured qualification to the second round.

 Militão made his professional debut on 14 May 2017 in a 1–0 loss away to Cruzeiro, the opening match for the 2017 Campeonato Brasileiro Série A. He made 22 appearances over the season as the club finished in 13th place, and was sent off on 12 November towards the end of a 1–1 draw at Vasco da Gama.
 He contributed two goals over the campaign, starting by opening a 2–1 win at fellow strugglers Vitória on 17 September.

 Militão made his last appearance for the club on 5 August 2018 when the Tricolor defeated Vasco 2–1 to reach first place in the year's national tournament.